maartenba/myget-documentation/inviting-users-to-a-feed.md

 After creating a MyGet feed (repository), we can invite other users to it.
 Depending on the assigned privileges, others can then contribute to development of packages on the feed or simply consume packages.

-## Inviting other users to your feed

 MyGet features a rich security model around your feeds.
 As a feed owner, we always have the richest set of permissions possible.
 We can assign privileges to specific users on MyGet using their email address or username.

+## Inviting other users to your feed

 In order to give other users a certain privilege on your feed, they have to be invited to your MyGet feed.
 This can be done in the *Feed security* tab for our feed.
 This tab lists all users that currently have access to our feed as well as a list of &quot;pending&quot; invitations, that is: users that have been invited to our feed but haven’t confirmed yet.

 ![The Feed security tab which enables you to assign specific privileges to other users](assets/myget_feed_security_tab.png)

-The *Add feed privileges...* button will open a dialog and allows you to invite a user to your feed by entering his e-mail address.
+The *Add feed privileges...* button will open a dialog and allows us to invite a user to your feed by entering his e-mail address.
 You can immediately assign the correct privilege to this user to ensure the correct privilege will be assigned once the user confirms the invitation.

-Below you can see an example invitation for a user to whom, once the invitation is confirmed, the <i>&quot;can consume this feed&quot;</i> privilege will be assigned.

 ![Inviting other users to a feed and assigning them a specific privilege](assets/myget_feed_security_popup.png)

-Once you've clicked the *Add user* button, an e-mail will be sent to the e-mail address provided.
-The user being added to your feed will receive this e-mail and can choose to claim the privileges you’ve assigned or to simply ignore the invitation.

-Once the user confirms this e-mail by clicking the link provided in the e-mail body, the user will be granted access to your feed with the privileges chosen in the *Add feed privileges* dialog.
+If the user exists on MyGet, privileges are assigned immediately.
+If the user has no MyGet account, an invitation e-mail will be sent to the e-mail address provided.
+When the invitation is accepted, the user will be granted access to our feed with the privileges chosen in the *Add feed privileges* dialog.

-## Managing User Permissions
+## Managing user permissions

-After inviting a user to your feed, you can change the privileges previously assigned.
-For example, a user who could previously only consume packages may now be granted the privilege of contributing packages to your feed.
-Also, a user who could previously manage all packages on the feed can be locked down into a privilege where he can only consume packages and no longer manage them.
+After inviting a user to our feed, wecan change the privileges previously assigned.
+For example, a user who could previously only consume packages may now be granted the privilege of contributing packages to our feed.
+Also, a user who could previously manage all packages on the feed can be locked down into a privilege where they can only consume packages and no longer manage them.

-The *Feed security* tab for your feed lists all users that currently have access to your feed as well as a list of users that have been invited to your feed but haven’t confirmed their privileges yet.
-The dropdown next to a user’s name allows you to modify the currently assigned privilege.
+The *Feed security* tab for our feed lists all users that currently have access to your feed, as well as a list of users that have been invited to our feed but haven't confirmed their privileges yet.
+The dropdown next to a user's name allows us to modify the currently assigned privilege.

 <p class="alert alert-info">
-    <strong>Note:</strong> When assigning the <i>&quot;Has no access to this feed&quot;</i> privilege to a certain user, the user will be removed from the list of users.
-If afterwards you want to assign a dfferent privilege to this user, the user should be sent a new invitation using the <strong>Add feed privileges..</strong> button.
+    <strong>Note:</strong> When assigning the <i>&quot;Has no access to this feed&quot;</i> privilege to a certain user, the user will be removed from our feed.
 </p>

-## Available Feed Privileges
+## Available feed privileges

 Permissions on a MyGet feed can be granted to other users.
 The table below lists all possible permissions and their meaning:

 <table class="feedprivileges">
 	<thead>